AU-ENVS-Bioinformatics/IlluminaSnakemake/README.md

 9
 ```

-Another very useful tool is `--summary`, which prints a table associating each output file with the rule used to generate it, the creation date and, optionally, the version of the tool used for creation.
-This flag, in addition to grep, can be very useful for checking the status of files.
+Another very useful tool is `--summary`, which prints a table associating each output file with the rule used to generate it, the creation date, and, optionally, the version of the tool used for creation.
+This flag, in addition, to grep, can be very useful for checking the status of files.

 ```bash
 snakemake --summary --rerun-triggers mtime | grep 'contigs.fasta'